 - Don’t worry about sorting yet, just move everything to your bed.
 If you put everything on your bed, you’ll be motivated to complete the project before bedtime.

-- If you have clothes in bureaus, storage containers, or other areas of your home, get those too.
+- If you have clothes in bureaus, storage containers, or other closets or areas of your home, get those too.
 Dump them on the bed.

 - Wash your closet.
 Make it really clean in there.
 Air it out.